Congratulations if you have made the decision to marry.

 Firstly, you need to speak to Fr.
-Liam and arrange a time for you both to meet with him.
+Clement and arrange a time for you both to meet with him.
 He will then be able to fix a date for the wedding once he has met with you.
-This is the first step – please do not do anything before meeting with Fr Liam.
+This is the first step – please do not do anything before meeting with Fr Clement.

 After you have met and when we have fixed a date for your Wedding, there may be a long time to wait before the actual event, and it seems a good idea to give you a check-list of things that will need to be done between now and then.

 It will be necessary for you to attend a Marriage Preparation Course, conducted by an organisation called Marriage Care.
 If either or both of you live in another area this can be done where you live.
 Fr.
 Clement can give you a contact number if you need it.
 This involves you as a couple, working with your own professionally trained facilitator – at a time to suit you both.

 Please make arrangements to start the course immediately as it is designed to help couples learn more about themselves and their unique relationship.
 Although many couples feel apprehensive or even reluctant before the course, they nearly always find it has a very positive effect on their relationship.
 In addition to this course, it will be necessary to have some meetings with Fr.
 Liam for the filling in of forms and the preparation of the Marriage Service, as well as to discuss your intentions concerning marriage.
 With this in mind it is suggested that you begin to talk together – as honestly as you can – about:

 - Why you want to marry in Church

 - Your intentions regarding the religious upbringing of your children.